Electronic trading platform

-In finance, an electronic trading platform also known as an online trading platform, is a computer software program that can be used to place orders for financial products over a network with a financial intermediary.
+In finance, an electronic trading platform, also known as an online trading platform, is a computer software program that can be used to place orders for financial products over a network with a financial intermediary.
 Various financial products can be traded by the trading platform, over a communication network with a financial intermediary or directly between the participants or members of the trading platform.
-This includes products such as stocks, bonds, currencies, commodities, derivatives and others, with a financial intermediary, such as brokers, market makers, Investment banks or stock exchanges.
-Such platforms allow electronic trading to be carried out by users from any location and are in contrast to traditional floor trading using open outcry and telephone based trading.
+This includes products such as stocks, bonds, currencies, commodities, derivatives and others, with a financial intermediary such as brokers, market makers, investment banks or stock exchanges.
+Such platforms allow electronic trading to be carried out by users from any location and are in contrast to traditional floor trading using open outcry and telephone-based trading.
 Sometimes the term trading platform is also used in reference to the trading software alone.

 Electronic trading platforms typically stream live market prices on which users can trade and may provide additional trading tools, such as charting packages, news feeds and account management functions.
-Some platforms have been specifically designed to allow individuals to gain access to financial markets that could formerly only be accessed by specialist trading firms.
+Some platforms have been specifically designed to allow individuals to gain access to financial markets that could formerly only be accessed by specialist trading firms using direct market access.
 They may also be designed to automatically trade specific strategies based on technical analysis or to do high-frequency trading.

-Electronic trading platforms are usually mobile-friendly and available for Windows, Mac, Linux, iOS and Android.
+Electronic trading platforms are usually mobile-friendly and available for Windows, Mac, Linux, iOS and Android, making market entry easier and helping with the surge in retail investing.

 Etymology

-The term 'trading platform' is generally used to avoid confusion with 'trading system' which is more often associated with the trading method or strategy rather than the computer system used to execute orders within financial circles.
-In this case platform is used to mean a type of computing system or operating environment such as a database or other specific software.
+The term "trading platform" is generally used to avoid confusion with "trading system".
+The latter term usually refers to a trading method or strategy rather than the computer system used to execute orders.
+A platform is a type of computing system or operating environment such as a database or other specific software.